-One of the very first questions almost every client asks is how she should manage her internal team and stakeholders during the project - and when to involve them for approvals and overall project buy-in.
+One of the very first questions almost every client asks is how they should manage their internal team and stakeholders during the project—and when to involve them for approvals and overall project buy-in.
 Truthfully, it really varies according to the scope of the project, the size of the client organization, and as many other factors as you can imagine.
 But in a nutshell, we’d suggest you divide the organization into four “tiers,” or groups.
 Think about these groups using the RACI methodology, which is a responsibility assignment matrix that can help you define participation and responsibilities by various roles in your organization.

 The Basic “RACI” Model:

 - Responsible: The person(s) responsible for the day-to-day performance of the project.

 - Accountable: The person(s) accountable for the outcome, whether positive or negative; this group presents the sole decision-making authority.

 - Consulted: The person(s) who should be consulted throughout the duration of the work; they may provide advice as a subject matter expert and they should be kept in the loop and up-to-speed through the whole project.